Privacy Policy

 Use of Campaign Monitor

-Campaign Monitor provides extensive options for analysing how the newsletters are opened and used.
-These analyses are group-based and are not used by us to evaluate individual newsletter recipients.
+Campaign Monitor provides extensive analytics on how newsletters are opened and used.
+These analyses are group-related and are not used by us to evaluate individual newsletter recipients.

-According to their own information, Campaign Monitor may also use these data in pseudonymised form – i.e. without any association with a user – to optimise or improve its own services, e.g. for technical optimisation of dispatch and presentation of the newsletter or for statistical purposes, in order to determine which countries the recipients come from.
-However, the dispatch service provider does not use the data from our newsletter recipients to approach them directly, nor does it disclose the data to third parties.
+Furthermore, according to its own information, Campaign Monitor may use this data in pseudonymous form, i.e. without assigning it to a user, to optimize or improve its own services, e.g. to technically optimize the dispatch and presentation of the newsletters or for statistical purposes to determine which countries the recipients come from.
+However, the dispatch service provider does not use the data of our newsletter recipients to write to them itself or to pass them on to third parties.

 Statistical surveys and analyses